shifqu/django-telegram-app/docs/topics/testing.md

 `click_on_button()` automatically:

 1. inspects the last keyboard sent by the bot
-2. finds the correct button by text
+2. finds the correct button by text or index
 3. constructs a callback query update
 4. posts it to the webhook